jaiminmoslake7020/IS-21/README.md

 - Tailwind

 #### Server Application
-Web application is built in react.
+Server application is built in node js with express and typescript.